Why Do Tattoos Look Dull When Healing?

 Proper Tattoo Aftercare

-Proper aftercare is key to a good-looking tattoo, and the best place to get instructions is from your tattoo artist.
+Proper aftercare is key to a good-looking tattoo.
+The best place to get aftercare instructions is from your tattoo artist.
 We’ve gathered a few common tips below:

 Once the tattoo wrap is off, wash your new ink with gentle soap and warm water about two to three times daily.
 Gently pat dry with a soft, clean towel.